ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 {: #vc_reassigningprimarycluster}

 You can reassign a primary cluster to another cluster in your {{site.data.keyword.vcf-auto}} instance according to your business needs.

-Reassigning primary clusters for instances that are deployed with VMware vSphere® 6 is not supported.
-{: restriction}

 ## Before you reassign a primary cluster
 {: #vc_reassigningprimarycluster-prereq}